bellapegoraro/bellapegoraro/README.md

 ## I'm Isabella, but stay confortable to call me Bella

-- :computer: I'm Full stack Developer!
+- :computer: I'm Front End Developer!

 - :house_with_garden: I’m from Brazil.

 - :lock: I’m currently working at MadeiraMadeira.

-- :iphone: I’m currently looking after to learn mobile related technologies.

 ## About me